jjaqkho/samsung-smart-home-code/User Findings Log.md

 - Most nurses deal with checklist-type forms
 - These primary use of these forms are to assess performances of recreational activities (although we have yet to actually see the forms for ourselves)
 - Nursing Administration number: 2128486150/6160

+### User Findings (11/15/17)

+##### DAY: Nov 15th
+##### TALKED TO: Sakkari Devray, Assitant Director of Nursing Department
+##### MAIN REMARKS:

+- The Long time nursing care has three types of units: Independent Units, Heavy Dependent Units and Rehab Units.
+  - Independent untis have 3 units intotal, 27 patients/unit.
+-	Each nurse is assigned to specific unit.
+For each unit, there are three nurse: 1 in charge of meditation, 1 in charge of treatment, 1 unit manager.
+-	Currently, nurses don’t measure a lot of things.
+In most cases, nurse observe and watch how well patients have been.
+Instead of measuring exact values, nurses assess independence and record how many times the elderly needs assistance in a day.
+Other things they oversee/measure are:
+  - Sleeping: hours of sleep, sleep-wake patterns
+  - Transferring: # of steps during da time, # of time they need assistance, how well is the balance
+  - Eating: how much they finish in one single meal (measured in percentage)
+-	They have a system that nurses type in doctor notes and daily report by the end of the day.
+Documentation of each patient is in paper form.